 A native of Norton, Massachusetts, Nina received her Communications degree with a concentration in Radio Broadcasting at Bridgewater State University and her Master's degree in Higher Education at Salem State University.
-She is 100% Portuguese, with family from the well-known Portuguese archipelago, Madeira.
-Nina enjoys music, food, babies, small dogs, and conversing with her students.
+She is 100% Portuguese, which holds place dear to her heart.
+Her roots in Portugal empower her passion for music, food, babies, small dogs, and conversing with her students.

 Prior to becoming the Assistant Director of the MCC, Nina was the Assistant Director of Student Affairs and the Director of Judicial Programs at Bentley University from 2006 to 2011.
 She is heavily involved in the Association for Student Conduct Administration (ASCA), and has been the regional conference drive in chair for the past two years.

 As Assistant Director of the MCC, Nina is responsible for the ALANA Experience Program and the ASAP Mentor Program.
+She runs a monthly informative program for students called First Fridays, where various offices come to interact with students, to help them know their resources on campus more.
 She is advising first-year ALANA students and various ALANA organizations.
-In addition, she is currently advising the Black United Body (BUB) and Council on Charitable Acts (CCA).
+In addition, she is currently advising the Cape Verdean Student Association (CVSA).

 STEP Director/Program Coordinator